 Operational SHE performance

 Bodycote is committed to continual improvement in our safety, health and environmental performance (SHE).
-We are committed to complying with all local legislative requirements as a minimum; and additionally establishing consistent and robust best practices at all of our sites to deliver consistently high performance across all aspects of SHE management.
+We are committed to complying with all local legislative requirements as a minimum and establishing consistent and robust best practices at all of our sites to deliver consistently high performance across all aspects of SHE management.

 Safety and health